Standard savings accounts may be the next place to look if you like to save in cash Isas.

 The idea is to match up savers, who are willing to lend, with borrowers - either individuals or small businesses.
 Your money is lent out in chunks to a number of borrowers (to spread risk) and then repaid with interest like a loan, typically over three or five years.

 If you're willing to lend to riskier businesses and individuals you will be offered the best rates, but this increases the likelihood that you'll struggle to get your money back if any of the borrowers fail to repay.

-A new type of Isa called the innovative finance Isa was introduced for peer-to-peer lending on 6 April 2016.
+A type of Isa called the innovative finance Isa was introduced for peer-to-peer lending in 2016.

 You can set up your Isa with an individual platform so that any interest paid by borrowers is tax-free, as long as you keep within your annual Isa allowance.

 Peer-to-peer lending websites are regulated by the Financial Conduct Authority (FCA) but, crucially, they aren't covered by the Financial Services Compensation Scheme (FSCS), so your savings are not guaranteed to be protected if the website goes bust.

 - Find out more: Peer-to-peer lending - we review the most popular companies